-Mr. I and Company J signing the agreement
+Mr. I and Ms. J signing the agreement

-JFC carefully interviewed Mr. I about his wishes regarding the transfer of his business and supported his extensive search for a successor by using private matching sites.
-With support from the JFC, Mr. I signed a transfer agreement with Company J in April 2021 after interviewing senior management and negotiating with several candidate transferees.
+JFC carefully interviewed Mr. I about his wishes regarding the transfer of his business and introduced several potential successors.
+With support from JFC, Mr. I signed a transfer agreement with Ms. J in February 2022 after interviewing senior management and negotiating with several candidate transferees.

 Business Succession Start-Ups

 We support business succession start-ups, which is a way of launching a new business by acquiring an existing business, rather than the conventional means of establishing a business from the ground up (start-up from zero).
 We name it "Tsugu-sta," start-up by succession.

-Characteristics of Business Succession Start-Ups (Tsugu-sta)

-Unlike the establishment of a new business from the ground up, a business succession start-up (Tsugu-sta) can acquire existing management resources including facilities, technologies, and know-how, which make it possible to reduce start-up costs and achieve stable management.

-Characteristics of Business Succession Start-ups (Tsugu-sta)

-Reduced business start-up costs through use of existing facilities
+Characteristics of Business Succession Start-Ups (Tsugu-sta) Unlike the establishment of a new business from the ground up, a business succession start-up (Tsugu-sta) can acquire existing management resources including facilities, technologies, and know-how, which make it possible to reduce start-up costs and achieve stable management.
+Characteristics of Business Succession Start-ups (Tsugu-sta) Reduced business start-up costs through use of existing facilities $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac{1}{2}\right$

-Stable management can be achieved through the assumption of technologies, know-how, etc.
+$Stable\ management\ can\ be\ achieved\ through\ the\ assumption\ of\ technologies,\ know-how,\ etc.$

-The Event on Support for Business Succession Start-up

-We held the Business Succession Start-up Support Seminar and other events to promote business succession start-ups (Tsugu-sta).
+The Event on Support for Business Succession Start-up We held the Business Succession Start-up Support Seminar and other events to promote business succession start-ups (Tsugu-sta).
 In FY2021, we will hold the first Business Succession Start-up School, an online course, to support the acquisition of knowledge necessary for achieving a business succession start-up and effective management after succession.
 The Business Succession Start-up Support Seminar